When To Use FPGA vs Microcontroller

 For high performance use cases where parallel processing is of value, then an FPGA might be the preferred choice.
 These workloads likely could also be solved with an MPU solution, especially if the customer would like to maintain consistency in hardware and software CPU architecture with MCU to MPU scalability.

 As previously stated, MCU and FPGA often co-exist, such as the example of using a radiation hardened MCU, such as the VORAGO VA41630, as a system watchdog and to provide field re-programming of an FPGA.
 It is also important for customers to be mindful of how they invest their R&D dollars as FPGAs require a more specialized skillset with unique toolchains.
 There is a larger community with the capability to support MCUs, both in terms of university training and a large third-party ecosystem of support.
+If cost, power efficiency, and ease of development are key, an MCU is the better option.
+For example, check out the M4 Microcontroller and M0 Microcontrollers for cost efficient, power optimized solutions.

 What is the difference between an FPGA and a Microcontroller?